Zahnen/sous-chefv1/worklog.md

 8:00pm - FINALLY GOT A PHOTO TO UPLOAD TO FIREBASE STORAGE!!!!!!!
 This has taken me...literally all day, and I am so relieved to have it finished finally.
 Begin to work on getting uploaded image URL from storage to store as field of recipe

 10:00PM - continue working to get URL from firebase storage, running into a lot of memory leak warnings/errors from console.
 Explore useEffect.

+### March 6th, 2021

+9:30AM-12:00PM - spent the entire morning trying to get the image URL from firebase storage.
+Seems to be an issue with trying to get the URL before the image has finished uploading

+4:00PM - still working on URL from firebase storage....I've aged 20 years in the last 7 hours

+9:34 - making progress.
+I'm now able to get the URL if I don't have the submit button redirect from the form, however this isn't an elegant solution...

+### March 6th, 2021